Updated May 3, 2023

 - Go to the formula menu and click the insert function.
 A dialogue box will be displayed.
 Choose the category statistically.
 Once you choose the statistical, you will find a list of a function.
 Choose forecast function

-In the advanced version, we can use the shortcut wherein the formula menu we can see the more function.
+In the advanced version, we can use the shortcut, wherein we can see more functions in the formula menu.

 Go to formulas–>Choose More Function–>Statistical–>Forecast